infracloudio/msbotbuilder-go/samples/echobot/README.md

 ## Run the example

+#### Step 1: Register MS BOT

+Follow the official [documentation](https://docs.microsoft.com/en-us/microsoftteams/platform/bots/how-to/create-a-bot-for-teams#register-your-web-service-with-the-bot-framework) to create and register your BOT.

+Copy `APP_ID` and `APP_PASSWORD` generated for your BOT.

+Do not set any messaging endpoint for now.

+#### Step 2: Run echo local server

 Bring up a terminal and run.
 Set two variables for the session as `APP_ID` and `APP_PASSWORD` to the values of your BotFramework app_id and password.
 Then run the `main.go` file.

 ```bash